-This is the story of America’s most unlikely mavericks… it’s secret renegades.
+This is the story of America’s most unlikely mavericks… it’s hidden renegades.

 Recruited to work on the many sugar plantations which sprawled across the "Big Island" of Hawaii, the Japanese were imported specifically because they were seen as docile, rule-followers.
 From the very outset, however, these “meek” sojourners defied the expectations of their new masters.
 Having signed three-year contracts of indentured servitude, the “Issei” (first generation Japanese) were honor-bound to fulfill their commitments.